Dual-domain Modulation Network for Lightweight Image Super-Resolution: Experiments

 \subsubsection{Model Efficiency Tradeoffs}

 TABLE~\ref{tab:trans_mamba_performance} shows a comprehensive comparison with existing lightweight Transformer- and Mamba-based SR methods, including the number of Parmas, number of FLOPs, inference time, GPU memory, and performance at the scale of $\times 2$.
 Our method boasts the smallest model size and GPU memory, the fastest inference, and optimal PSNR across various scenarios.
 Notably, our WMT enables interactions between different frequency subbands within a sensory field downsampled by a factor of 2, significantly accelerating inference by 1.6× to 15.4× compared to existing Transformer- and Mamba-based methods.
-The comparisons unequivocally showcase the superiority of our method in terms of both lightweight, performance, and inference speed.